energypal/interview-take-home/README.md

 3. After the form is correctly submitted, create a React page to list out the quotes and their details.

-4. Create any RESTful APIs you may need and connect the frontend to the backend, for example: to capture the form information into the correct models or retrieve a list of quotes.
+4. Create any APIs you may need and connect the frontend to the backend, for example: to capture the form information into the correct models or retrieve a list of quotes.
 No authentication is necessary.

 5. Apply form validation and styling to the pages as you see fit.
 TailwindCSS is preconfigured.